Blackcat56/NC_flood_data/README.md

 North Carolina River Gages Extraction Code ReadME
+##See https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 for reasonable README file suggestions

 This code was created to figure out how four rivers of North Carolina are being affected by hurricane Florence.
 The four gage's data is downloaded from the USGS website as part of the code the code.
 After downloading the data the loop creates different text files for gage amounts and creates a single file containing the most recent gage amounts from all the rivers.
 The file discharge.sh contains the code that preforms the requested tasks.
 The unit for river discharge is cfs or cubic feet per second.

+##USAGE:

+##Built with:
 Tasks are split as follows: Jill- wget code, Autum- loop script, Amanda- readme file and various tidying within the script